 - Construction Disputes—breach of contract, liens, defective construction, administrative violations and more.

-- Employment Disputes—enforcement of non-compete and non-solicitation agreements, defending claims of wrongful termination, hostile work environment, breach of contract, etc.
+- Employment Disputes—enforcement of non-compete and non-solicitation agreements, defending and advancing claims of wrongful termination, hostile work environment, breach of contract, etc.

 - Probate and Trust Disputes

 Is litigation expensive?
 How much will it cost?

 If I win, will the other side have to pay my legal fees?

 Not necessarily.
 The default rule in most states is that each side pays for their own fees unless there is a specific statute or contract that entitles the prevailing party to an award of fees.
 Even then, courts will often reduce the amount of an attorney fee award below what it actually cost to reach a verdict.
 We typically advise clients not to go to court banking on getting their attorneys’ fees paid for.

 Do you take cases on a contingency fee?